BigBorg/Assignments-for-Datascience/Practical Machine Learning Project/project.md

 Data
 ====

-The training data for this project are available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv)
+The training data for this project is available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv)
-The test data are available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv)
+The test data is available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv)
-The data for this project come from this source:
+The data for this project comes from this source:
 <http://groupware.les.inf.puc-rio.br/har>.
 More information is available from the website here: [Human Activity Recognition](http://groupware.les.inf.puc-rio.br/har) (see the section